Wellcamp, Queensland: Education

 Wellcamp State School is a government primary (Prep-6) school for boys and girls at 609 Drayton-Wellcamp Road (27.5538°S 151.8507°E).
 In 2017, the school had an enrolment of 77 students with 7 teachers (6 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 95 students with 8 teachers (6 full-time equivalent) and 5 non-teaching staff (4 full-time equivalent).

-There is no government secondary school in Wellcamp.
-The nearest government secondary schools are Wilsonton State High School in Wilsonton to the east, Harristown State High School in Harristown to the east, and Oakey State High School in Oakey to the north-west.
+There are no government secondary schools in Wellcamp.
+The nearest government secondary schools are Wilsonton State High School in Wilsonton Heights to the east, Harristown State High School in Harristown to the east, and Oakey State High School in Oakey to the north-west.